vtex-apps/io-documentation/docs/en/Recipes/development/setting-your-apps-billing-model.md

   }
 }
 ```

-After the steps above, you are all set.
-Now VTEX App Store will use all the saved billing metrics, registered by the method `saveBillingMetric`, according to each month to charge the app's users.
-It is not necessary to inform the date associated with each metric record because it will be used is implicitly defined.
+Now, all the specified billing metrics will be tracked and updated by the `saveBillingMetric` method.

-Each time a metric is saved, it is also recorded the date for each registry, and by the end of the month/cycle, it is known what metrics will be charged within a given date interval.
+It's worth mentioning that each time the metric is recorded, the date for each register is saved as well.
+This allows the system to determine which metrics will be charged within a given date frame.

->ℹ️ You can [contact the VTEX support team](https://help.vtex.com/tutorial/opening-tickets-to-vtex-support--16yOEqpO32UQYygSmMSSAM) to get more information about the contracts and accounts that have installed your app.